Milk Bath Photography: What To Know & How To Nail It

-Be sure to pose your subject before adding props since, as we said earlier, it only takes a little movement to send your carefully placed props bobbing all over the place!
-Consider what you are highlighting in your photo — the curve of the hips, the texture of the hair, the drape of the fabric.
+Be sure to pose your subject before adding props since.
+As we said earlier, it only takes a little movement to send your carefully placed props bobbing all over the place!
+Consider what you are highlighting in your photo — the curve of the hips, the texture of the hair, or the drape of the fabric.
 Discuss ahead of time with your subject what you are aiming to capture so that the session will run more smoothly.

 Maternity and baby shoots